grpc/proposal/A114-wrr-metric-names-for-computing-utilization.md

 message WeightedRoundRobinLbConfig {
   // ... existing fields ...

-  // A list of metric names to use for computing utilization.
+  // A list of metrics to be considered for overriding the default utilization
+  // computation behavior.
   //
   // For map fields in the ORCA proto, the string will be of the form
   // "<map_field_name>.<map_key>".
 For example, the string "named_metrics.foo"
   // will mean to look for the key "foo" in the ORCA "named_metrics" field.
   //
-  // By default, utilization is computed by taking the max of the values of the
+  // Utilization is computed by taking the max of the values of the
   // metrics specified here.
-If none of the specified metrics are present in the
-  // load report (or if this field is empty, or all values are less than or
+In the absence of this field or absence of
-  // equal to 0), the policy will fall back to using 'application_utilization'
+  // valid values for the specified metrics, the policy will fall back to the
-  // and then 'cpu_utilization'.
+  // existing default behavior.
   repeated string metric_names_for_computing_utilization = 7;
 }
 ```